-The harlequin flower (Sparaxis tricolour, ht 15-30cm, shown at the start of the blog) includes cheery yellow, orange and orange-red flowers, often with dramatic black bands around the centre of the blooms.
-Corn lilies (Ixia maculata, ht 45-60cm, pictured in this paragraph) are similar, with dark-eyed, star-shaped blooms on long, elegant stems.
+The harlequin flower (Sparaxis tricolour, ht 15-30 cm) includes cheery yellow, orange and orange-red flowers, often with dramatic black bands around the centre of the blooms.
+Corn lilies (Ixia maculata, ht 45-60 cm) are similar, with dark-eyed, star-shaped blooms on long, elegant stems.
 The most commonly seen form is yellow, although red, orange or cerise cultivars can be obtained, and some types are striped, like old-fashioned boiled lollies.
-There is a beautiful jade green species (Ixia viridiflora, ht 60cm) but I have never had much success with it.
+There is a beautiful jade green species (Ixia viridiflora, ht 60 cm) but I have never had much success with it.
 Both harlequin flowers and corn lilies can theoretically be left in the ground until they become too congested, but if they are likely to be watered too much in summer, they can be dug up once the leaves have died down and stored until autumn like the hybrid freesia corms, otherwise they too may be liable to fade away if left in the ground.

+October will see the blooming of other members of the Iridaceae family, including species Gladiolus.
 Care should be taken that corms of these plants are not allowed to escape into bushland areas, a proviso that should be applied to any enthusiastic South African corm.